TAVP: Task-Adaptive Visual Prompt for Cross-domain Few-shot Segmentation: Methology

 \subsection{Problem Definition}

-In the field of cross-domain few-shot semantic segmentation (CD-FSS), we distinguish between a source domain $(X_{s}, Y_{s})$.
-A target domain $(X_{t}, Y_{t})$, with differing input distributions and non-overlapping label spaces, meaning $X_{s} \ne X_{t} and Y_{s} \cap Y_{t} = \varnothing$.
-Here, $`X'$ signifies the input distribution and $`Y'$ denotes the label space.
+In the field of cross-domain few-shot semantic segmentation (CD-FSS), let $X_s$ and $X_t$ stand for the input distributions in the source and the target domains, respectively, and $Y_s$ and $Y_t$ denote the label spaces in the two domains, respectively.
+We distinguish between $\{X_{s}, Y_{s}\}$ and $\{X_{t}, Y_{t}\}$ with differing input distributions and non-overlapping label spaces, i.e., $X_{s} \ne X_{t}$ and $Y_{s} \cap Y_{t} = \varnothing$.
 Our methodology involves training and evaluating our model episodically within a meta-learning framework as outlined in \cite{lei2022cross}.
 Training episodes consist of a support set and a query set.
-The support set $S$ = ${(I_i^s, M_i^s)}$ from $i=1$ to $K$ includes $K$ pairs of images and their respective binary masks, with $I$ representing the $i_th$ support image and $M_i^s$ the matching binary mask.
-The query set, defined as $Q$ = ${(I_i^q, M_i^q)}$ from $i=1$ to $K$, operates similarly.
-The model is fed with the support set $S$ and a query set $I_q$ from a specific class $c$, upon which it is tasked with predicting the binary mask $M_q$ of the query.
-For testing, the model's effectiveness is gauged by providing it with a new support set and corresponding queries from the target domain.
+The support set $S = \{(I_i^s, M_i^s)|i=1, 2, \cdots, K\}$, where $I_i^s$ is the $i$-th support image and $M_i^s$ is the respective binary mask.
+The query set, defined by $Q = \{(I_i^q, M_i^q)|i=1, 2, \cdots, K\}$, operates similarly.
+The model is fed with the support set $S$ and a query image set $I^q=\{I_i^q\}_{i=1}^K$, from a specific class $c$, upon which the binary mask set $M^q=\{M_i^q\}_{i=1}^K$ is predicted.